Creative, Smart and Self-directed: 3 Ways to Take Your Language Learning Rogue

 Learning a new language takes guts.

-Whether you’re learning your chosen language through immersion techniques at home, or enrolled in a university or community class, you’ll start to tune out if the methods you’re using don’t hold your interest.
+Whether you’re learning your chosen language through immersion techniques at home or while enrolled in a class, you’ll start to tune out if the methods you’re using don’t hold your interest.

-In this post, I’ll equip you to get started on an independent and creative approach to language learning, so you can keep your motivation going strong and learn faster and better than you ever thought possible.
+Today I’ll help you get started on a creative approach to language learning, so you can keep your motivation going strong and learn faster and better than you ever thought possible.

 A Self-directed Learner?
 What’s That?